-[d] Rights, preferences and restrictions attached to equity shares: The Company has one class of equity shares having a par value of Rs 10 per share.
+[d] Rights, preferences and restrictions attached to equity shares : The Company has one class of equity shares having a par value of Rs 10 per share.
 Each shareholder is eligible for one vote per share held and to dividend, if declared and paid by the Company.
 In the event of liquidation, the equity shareholders are eligible to receive the remaining assets of the Company after distribution of all liabilities, in proportion to their shareholding.

-[e] Details of shareholders holding more than $5\%\,$ of the aggregate shares in the Company:
+[e] Details of shareholders holding more than 5% of the aggregate shares in the Company:

-Name of the shareholder As at Mar ch 31, 2018 As at Mar ch 31, 2017 As at A pril 1, 2016 Number of Shares Percentage Number of Shares Percentage Number of Shares Percentage Equity shares of \$ 1/- each fully paid Aegis Logistics Limited, Holding Company 100,000 100.00% 70,000 100.00% 50,000 100.00%
+Name of the shareholder he shareholder As at March 31, 2019 As at Marc As at March 31, 2018 Number of Shares Percentage Number of Shares Percentage Equity shares of \$1/- each fully paid Aegis Logistics Limited, Holding Company 100000 100.00% 100000 100.00%